 2. You can manage participants from the Guests section.
 From here, you can view speakers, listeners, and approve speak requests from listeners.

-Join a Twitter Space
+Join an Ongoing Twitter Space

 1. If you’re following the Space host, you’ll see a purple Space indicator at the top of your timeline.
 You can tap on it and hit ‘Join this space’ to join in.
 You have the option to join as a listener or speaker, but the host will have to approve your speak request before you can speak in the Space.